 What is the Peatland Code?

-The Peatland Code is a voluntary certification standard for UK peatland projects wishing to market the climate benefits of peatland restoration.
-To download the Peatland Code and for more information please see scroll to the bottom of the page.
+The Peatland Code is a voluntary certification standard for UK peatland projects wishing to market the climate benefits of peatland restoration and provides assurances to voluntary carbon market buyers that the climate benefits being sold are real, quantifiable, additional and permanent.

 Why is the Peatland Code needed?